Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 In our case, it looks like this:

-{crop-start-line=46,crop-end-line=51,linenos=off,lang=js}
+{crop-start-line=46,crop-end-line=51,linenos=off}
 <<[Entry part of webpack.config.dev.js](code_samples/env/webpack.config.dev.js)

-We specify that `./src/main` is the main file.
-Index is another common name.
+We specify that `./src/index` is the main file.
 In the next section, you'll see that this is the file that requires our app and renders it into the page.

 The `webpack-hot-middleware/client` line enables Webpack's hot loading, which can load new versions of JavaScript files without reloading the page.